Interested in this course? Book now for Open Day to find about more

 How does a physiotherapist help people in the community who are at high risk of falls?

-This course will qualify you to work as a physiotherapist.
+On successful completion of the programme you will be able apply for registration with the Health and Care Professions Council (HCPC) as a Physiotherapist.
 Starting salaries for a Physiotherapist within the NHS range from £25,655-£31,534 (band 5); salaries in private practice can be higher.

 There are an increasing variety of opportunities for physiotherapists across a variety of healthcare settings and other workplace environments, including the NHS, primary and social care, education, research, sport and private practice.
 You'll graduate equipped to work in acute, community and extended rehabilitation settings.